Guardian Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 to have increased healing on yourself.
 It is quite a nice little bonus healing, however

 generally weaker than the other Endurance Conduit options.
-It could see some value
+It does see some value

 in 3 Endurance Soulbind setups.